MennahAshraf/udagram/README.md

   - creating postgres database using rds service
   - put database link as endpoint in api code
-  - deploy api on elastic beanstalk using eb-cli
+  - creating environment for api on elastic beanstalk using eb-cli
   - put server link in frontend code
   - create s3 bucket for storing frontend
   - in circle cli :